Flamenco Information

 future content.)

-I would like to acknowledge my deep appreciation for the Gitanos in Moron de la Fronter who were such good
+I would like to acknowledge my deep appreciation for the Gitanos in Moron de la Frontera who were such

-friends to me during a difficult period in my life; in particular my friends Gonzalo and La Chica, my teachers
+good friends to me during a difficult period in my life; in particular my friends Gonzalo and La Chica, my

-Agustin Rios (guitarist, singer and true flamenco), and,of course, the late Diego del Gastor, and all the others
+teachers Agustin Rios (guitarist, singer and true flamenco), and,of course, the late Diego del Gastor, and all

-that were so tolerant of us half crazed American aficionados that were trying to understand the art they had
+the others that were so tolerant of us half crazed American aficionados that were trying to understand the art

 alive, to Suzana "La Ceniza" for her contribution to these pages (and my life), to Rowan Hughes for his